-The Fund will be the successor in interest to a certain fund (the "Predecessor Fund") having a similar name and identical investment objective and principal investment strategies that was a series of another registered investment company, Investment Managers Series Trust (the "IMST Trust").
-The Predecessor Fund was advised by Oak Ridge Investments, LLC ("Oak Ridge").
-Shareholders of the Predecessor Fund approved the reorganization of the Predecessor Fund with and into a corresponding series of the Trust, and effective as of the close of business on May 10, 2019, the assets and liabilities of the Predecessor Fund were transferred to the Trust in exchange for shares of the Fund.
-The Fund will succeed to the performance, financial and other historical information of those of the Predecessor Fund.
-Any historical information provided for the Fund that relates to periods prior to the close of business on May 10, 2019 is that of the Predecessor Fund.
+The North Square Advisory Research All Cap Value Fund will be the successor to the Advisory Research All Cap Value Fund, a series of IMST.

+Each of the Predecessor Funds were advised by Advisory Research, Inc. ("ARI" or a "Sub-Adviser").
+Shareholders of each of the Predecessor Funds approved the reorganization of the Predecessor Funds with and into corresponding series of the Trust, and effective as of the close of business on February 21, 2020, the assets and liabilities of each of the Predecessor Funds were transferred to the Trust in exchange for shares of each of the applicable Funds.
+Each Fund succeeded to the performance, financial and other historical information of those of the corresponding Predecessor Fund.
+Any historical information provided for a Fund that relates to periods prior to the close of business on February 21, 2020 is that of the corresponding Predecessor Fund.